-Brooklyn, New York in the year of 1959 is where we will find the ancestor Robert Wint returning to experience life again.
+Brooklyn born in the year of 1959 is where we will find the ancestor, Robert Wint, returning to experience life again.
 After living in the multi ethnic country of Jamaica from age 5 until 10, he returns to the US to be rudely awakened by Martin Luther King's death and learns of abject racism for the first time.
 His spiritual journey then continued and led to further significant awakenings as he grew.

 There, he married to his wife Lisbeth Josephina Stuard, from Maracaibo, Venezuela mother of my three sons, Robert Errol and Sean, now renamed “Aresh Bakau”, “Ankh Neru” and “Maa Ser Sene Ket Tefe” respectively.
 This name change was the result of him finding his spiritual home in Dayton Ohio in 1989.

-While residing in Dayton Ohio for just over 16 years, after a lifetime of following the Christian faith, he became an avid "Seeker of Truth and Understanding" out of a deep yearning for right knowledge, and a way to cultivate a true relationship with God.
-At 33 years of age, driven by the thirst for truth, ...alongside Larry Jenkins, we co-founded The Maat Communal Library.
-The focus of the organization was specifically formulated to redesign our thinking of education by defining the books as repositories of information, and that the members, not the books, are the true repositories of knowledge (assimilated information).
+While residing in Dayton Ohio for just over 16 years, after a lifetime of following the Christian faith, Robert Wint (imaged above) became an avid "Seeker of Truth and Understanding" out of a deep yearning for right knowledge, and a way to cultivate a true relationship with God.
+At 33 years of age, driven by the thirst for truth, ...alongside a co-founder, they created The Maat Communal Library.
+The focus of the organization was specifically structured to redesign our thinking of the education process that defines the books as repositories of information, but instead, saw that the members, and not the books, are the true repositories of knowledge (assimilated information).

-Upon hearing the knowledge that flowed while listening to SUS speech, he knew then and there that Maat had led me to a truly great "living library" manifested in the teachings and guidance of SUS.
+Upon hearing the knowledge that flowed while listening to the speech given by Ra Un Nefer Amen, Shekhem Ur Shekhem of The Ausar Auset Society, he knew then and there that Maat had led me to a truly great "living library" manifested in the teachings and guidance of SUS.
 This motivated him to take his maiden voyage home to meet and greet in person Ra Un Nefer Amen, of the Ausar Auset Society headquartered in place of his birth, in Brooklyn New York.
 This was the third awakening opening the way for the initiation process to begin by way of the Ancestors back to Ausar!

-Now completely amazed after hearing SUS speak in person, his insatiable thirst for this knowledge and desire to learn more, lead him to his second encounter with AASI where I requested permission to visit the Chicago Hesp.
-It was indeed magical day, in which he met for the first time, twice in one day, “his brother from another mother” Siyamokosoyo; Also a priesthood member, Ausetn Temu of the Auset Clan, (also his clan!) who introduced him to his Sheps, Kamakayate, where he in turn, gave Robert council anout his family as well as his Kemitic name…
+Now completely amazed after hearing SUS speak in person, his insatiable thirst for this knowledge and desire to learn more, lead him to his second encounter with AASI where he requested permission to visit the Chicago Hesp.
+It was indeed magical day, in which he met for the first time, twice in one day, “his brother from another mother” Siyamokosoyo; Also a priesthood member, Ausetn Temu of the Auset Clan, (also his clan!) who introduced him to his Sheps, Kamakayate, where he in turn, gave Robert council about his family as well as his Kamitic name…

 "He who lives his life in the way of our ancestors here and now"